BetonQuest/DiscordBot/README.md

 # DiscordBot
-A helper bot for the BetonQuest community discord.
+A helper bot for the BetonQuest community Discord.

 Requirements can be found on our [Notion page](https://betonquest.notion.site/BetonQuest-Discord-Bot-96d3fa5c28174494a8123005622be075).